 Extensions of Excel

 Excel is one the tool which has a variety of extension in which we can save the file.
-Commonly used extension in Excel is .xlsx which is used for storing the simple type of data.
+A commonly used extension in Excel is .xlsx, which is used for storing a simple type of data.
 XLS is another type of default extension which was used until MS Office 2007.
 For storing a VBA code, we have XLSM.
 This is purely made for macros.
-There is another extension which is CSV (Comma Separated Values), delimits the data which is separated by commas.
+Another extension, CSV (Comma Separated Values), delimits the data, which is separated by commas.
 XLSB extension is used for compression, saving, opening etc.

-For example, the filename “XYZ.doc” has an extension of “.doc” which is a file extension associated with the document file.
+For example, the filename “XYZ.doc” has an extension of “.doc, ” a file extension associated with the document file.

 Excel file extensions can be of various types.
 Here we will cover the most common file type:

 This extension is the most common and default type in the spreadsheet generated by Microsoft office.
 Prior to Excel 2007, the file extension was XLS.
 This extension refers to a file which contains all type of information including data, formats, graphics etc. The operating system recognizes the file type with the help of an extension and operates this file using the Excel application.

 The XLS is the default file type for Excel version 2.0 to Excel 2003.

 This extension is used by the spreadsheet files generated with the Excel version 2007 onwards.
 For an Excel file, the current default file extension is XLSX.

 XSLX is an XML based file format.
 With the use of this technology, the file with XSLX format is very less in weight or size, and as compared to the XLS file format, this leads directly to saving space.
 It requires less time to download or upload excel documents.